-If you are pregnant, it is important to follow the tips in this guide when the weather is hot.
+If you are pregnant, it is important for your health and the health of your baby to follow the tips in this guide when the weather is hot.

-During pregnancy, most people have higher body temperatures, making them more sensitive to heat in hot weather.
+During pregnancy, most women have higher body temperatures, making them more sensitive to heat in hot weather.

-For this reason, pregnant people need to take extra steps to make sure they and their unborn babies do not overheat.
+For this reason, pregnant women need to take extra steps to make sure they and their unborn babies do not overheat.